Per Magnusson: A Side Productions is formed

 as well as First Week.
 Co-written and co-produced by Per and David, "Evergreen" spent three consecutive weeks atop of the Top 40.
 More amazingly, in 2009 the single still holds the No 11th position on the UK Top 100 List of Best Selling Singles of all time.

 Pop Idol runner-up that season was Gareth Gates and just like Will Young he recorded "Evergreen", which was included on his first single.
-Released in March, Gareth Gates now knocked down his rival from the No 1, subsequently holding his position for four weeks straight.
+Released in March, Gareth Gates knocked his rival off the No 1 spot, subsequently holding his position for four weeks straight.

 Gareth Gates' second success on the charts came only four months later, on 14 July, with his follow-up "Anyone of Us (Stupid Mistake)".
 The song, also co-written and produced by Per and David, spent three weeks at No 1.
 This was the duo's 5th top position in the UK.